-Belgium Cyprus Denmark Hungary Ireland Luxembourg to-tax requirements are available for, e.g. EU-based finance companies and investment companies that redistribute at least 90% of their net income.
-Also for certain intermediary companies, exceptions to the exclusion from the participation exemption may apply.
-The same is true for companies with low taxed foreign branches. tax levied. at least 25% or having a 'dominant' quota becomes taxable in the shareholder's hands, pro-rated to his quota held on the last day of the tax year.
+Belgium Cyprus Denmark Hungary Ireland Luxembourg companies, exceptions to the exclusion from the participation exemption may apply.
+The same is true for companies with low taxed foreign branches. taxable in the shareholder's hands, pro-rated to his quota held on the last day of the tax year.
 This rule does not apply - i.e. the undistributed profit triggers no CIT - if a Hungarian tax resident private individual shareholder holds an interest (voting rights) of at least 10% or has a 'dominant' quota in the aforementioned Hungarian corporate shareholder of the CFC.
 Naturally, when actually distributed later on, the previously taxed CFC income will not be taxed for a second time.
 In addition, upon the subsequent alienation of such shares due to the reduction of the CFC's capital or the termination of the CFC without succession, the earlier tax on the undistributed profits will become recoverable.
 Local business tax Dividends received are not subject to local business tax.

-2.3 Gains on shares (participation exemption)
+Gains on shares (participation exemption)